 NOTE.
-Wind up the front-panel cable until it is tight; loops are okay.
+Twist the front-panel cable until it is tight; loops are okay.
 This keeps the cable bundle together.

 - 3. Connect the front-panel cable at J202 on the Main board by pushing the cable straight down into the connector. - 4.
 Install the four screws to attach the front panel module to the chassis. - 5.
-Assemble the oscilloscope by performing the installation procedure for each module that was removed.
+Assemble the oscilloscope by performing the installation procedure in reverse order for each module that was removed.